paposeco/secretclub/README.md

 I worked on a pagination feature which probably needs work to become more efficient.
 The page is responsive and it was the first time I used tailwind with that in mind, which made it a lot quicker.

-I'm happy with the final result.
+I'm happy with the final result!